Adoption FAQs

 No. Michigan law allows for a birth parent to physically transfer temporary custody directly to the adoptive family if they reside in Michigan and have an approved Preplacement Assessment by a licensed agency.
 The birth parent must be assisted by an attorney or Agency, however, to do this.

-What adoption services does CSSW offer?
+What adoption services does CCWC offer?

 What is a home study?